elia-is-me/ELIA_Theme/README.md

 ## Use

+> NOTE: this theme is in dev status, functions incomplete.

-- Make sure foobar2000, foo_uie_spider_monkey_panel.dll have been installed.
+- Make sure foobar2000, foo_spider_monkey_panel.dll have been installed.
 For better experience, install foo_playcount.dll also;
-- Create a scratchbox and place spider_monkey_panel in it;
+- Create a scratchbox and place a foo_spider_monkey_panel in it;
-- Click on panel and then import 'elia-theme-main.js' in `./out` folder;
+- Click on panel and then import `elia-theme-main.js` in `./out` folder;
 - Apply scratchbox to your foobar2000

 ## Take Care